Julian-Ramirez/How-to-use-De-Novo-assembly-software-using-the-terminal/README.md

 # Learning De Novo assembly

 I have been learning how to use pipelines and how ngs genome assembly works.
-On this page I will describe my thougt process and the ins and outs of my pipeline.
+On this page I will describe my thought process and the ins and outs of my pipeline.
 I will start to include scripts to install all of the neccisary components.
 You will need a computer or cloud computing instance with ubuntu to follow along.

 I am learning from the perspective of a biologist that has a bit of self taught knowlege of programming (matlab and Python) but, I have litte experience using command line based tools and using pipelines.
 I want to write down some of the lessons I have learned in the process to make De Novo assembly easier for you to learn!